lukasturcani/stk/docs/source/intermediate_ea_example.rst

         ),
     )

-:class:`.Add` is a fitness normalizer, which add a number to every fitness value.
-The number can be a :class:`tuple` of numbers, if a our fitness value has that shape.
+:class:`.Add` is a fitness normalizer, which adds a number to every fitness value.
+The number can be a :class:`tuple` of numbers, if a our fitness value is also a :class:`tuple`.

 Next, we can multiply each component of the :class:`tuple` by a